 Vinegar is acetic acid in an aqueous solution.
 Which means it is an acid in a solution of water.
 Acid strength is usually 5-8%, however, there are much stronger vinegars available on the market.

 The acid is made by a double fermentation of sugars to ethanol using yeast.
 Then the ethanol is converted to acetic acid by bacteria.
 A variety of ingredients can be used to make vinegar, including grains, fruits, and other alcohols.

 How Does Vinegar Kill Germs?

-Before you decide what kind of vinegar to clean with, it helps to know how vinegar cleans and disinfects your home.
+Before you decide what kind of vinegar to clean with, it helps to know why vinegar is good for cleaning.

 How can a nontoxic food product be such a great disinfectant too?

 It’s all about the acid.
 Vinegar is made of acetic acid.
 The acid in vinegar can actually travel through a bacteria cell’s membrane and cause it to die, according to this report.

 That is why vinegar can actually kill salmonella, E. coli and other nasty stuff that you don’t want on countertops, toilets, dishes, etc. Vinegar (especially malt vinegar with 10% acid) can effectively kill the flu virus, according to this study.
 Vinegar is also great at killing tuberculosis bacteria, according to this clinical study.

 Plus, vinegar cuts through grease, dissolves soap scum, remove hard water deposits, loosens sticky messes on surfaces, and more!